semiller10/postnovo/README.md

 # postnovo
-## Post-processing peptide de novo sequences
+## Post-processing peptide de novo sequences to improve their accuracy

 ## Requirements
 Python 3.4 or higher